-It is the first major project the Norvegian-Jewish singer Bente Kahan supports with her fondation:
+It is the first major project the Norvegian-Jewish singer supports - Bente Kahan Foundation renovates Synagogue:

 “In 2007 a consortium of these two institutions – together with the municipality of Wroclaw – was established.
 The consortium managed by the Bente Kahan Foundation is very effective at acquiring financial means for the complete renovation of the White Stork Synagogue and its courtyard.
 The restoration works that have begun in 2008 and will last until the end of 2009 will cost about 10 million PLN.
 This stage of renovation will be financed by the EEA Grants, funds of the non-EU countries, (members of the European Economic Area) won by the consortium in a competition for the projects for the renovation of historic buildings organized by the Polish disposer of the grant (the Ministry of Culture and National Heritage) as well as by the municipality of Wroclaw and the owner – The Association of the Religious Communities in Poland.